Running with MPI

 Execute a Tarang.jl script with MPI using mpiexec:

-mpiexec -n 4 julia your_script.jlThe -n 4 flag specifies 4 MPI processes.
-This must match your process mesh configuration in the script.
+mpiexec -n 4 julia --project=. your_script.jlThe -n 4 flag specifies 4 MPI processes.
+The process count must match your process mesh configuration in the script.

 Process Mesh Configuration

-The process mesh determines how MPI processes are arranged:
+The process mesh determines how MPI processes are arranged.
+The one rule that governs every choice below:

 2D Problems